UofTCTF/write-ups/HTB/notes-of-boxes.md

 1. printer nightmare exploit.

 2. Although it has been said many times, take notes about what you need and what you can get from one vector.

+### Secret

+- short write-ups

+User: We have a document and source codes of the website.
+Examine the source code and we can find a RCE in `private.js`.
+In order to access it, we need to access `secret.htb:3000/logs`, and we need a jwt token to access `/logs`.
+Normal user's jwt can be generated using register and login function of api, as documented.
+We can find the admin's name and email in the source code.
+Now the only thing left is to find the jwt's secret or find a way to bypass it.
+Sadly the common `None` encryption method does not work here.

+We find in `.env` of the source code that the secret is `secret`.
+However, this does not work.
+Examine the history version of this file to find the true secret.
+Login using the tempted version of the jwt as `theadmin`, and use RCE to get shell as user.

+Root: I'll come back after I have more pwn experience.

+- what I learnt:

+1. Read `interesting file` section of PEASS line by line.